leandronsp/edup/SCREENSHOTS.md

 ![Manage Lesson](_screenshots/manage_lesson.png)

-## As a student, see the lessons for a couse and preview the videos
+## As a student, see the lessons for a course and preview the videos

 ![Student Lessons](_screenshots/student_lessons.png)